Kitware/arctic-viewer/electron/README.md

 $ npm start # starts electron app
 ```

 You'll be presented a blank window prompting you to open a dataset.
-Use the hotkey _Ctrl/⌘ + O_ to open a dataset folder, File > Open... will present the same window to open a dataset.
+Use the hotkey _Ctrl / ⌘ + O_ to open a dataset folder, _File > Open..._ will present the same window to open a dataset.

 ## Bundling